CESSProject/doc-v2/tokenomics/rewards.md

 - Including references to previously unreferenced Uncle Blocks
 - Referencing Uncle Blocks that have already been included

-Uncle Blocks are relay chain blocks that are valid in every aspect but failed to become canonical.
-This usually happens when two or more validators produce a block in the same slot, and one validator's block reaches the next block producer first.
-These delayed blocks are referred to as Uncle Blocks.

 The reward calculation for Consensus nodes follows these rules:

 $$